Ruth Doggett Terzaghi: Academic career

 While attaining her M.S. in geology from the University of Chicago and her Ph.D. in geology from Harvard, Terzaghi took on two additional positions as a professor of geology (Peck, 1993, p.
 91).
 The first of her roles as a professor was at Goucher College from 1925 to 1926, and the second at Wellesley College from 1926 to 1928 (Peck, 1993, p.
 91).
 Independent academic engagements and research pursuits excluded Terzaghi out of the educational profession for some time (Peck, 1993, p.
 91).
 It was not until 1957 that she took on another professor position at the Graduate School of Engineering at Harvard (Peck, 1993, p.
 91).
 She taught as a professor of Engineering Geology, where she remained until 1961.
-Terzaghi was then hired as a research fellow from 1963-1970, all while pursuing her own research and interests in the field of geology (Peck, 1993, p.
+Terzaghi was then hired as a research fellow from 1963 to 1970, all while pursuing her own research and interests in the field of geology (Peck, 1993, p.
 91).

 Scientific career

 Doggett Terzaghis final contribution to geological research was published in 1965, and is characterized as her “best known” one by her memorial (Peck, 1993., p.
 92).
 A culmination of all her experiences and knowledge led to the creating of her paper titled “Sources of Error in Joint Surveys,” which appeared in Géotechnique (Peck, 1993., p.
 92).

-The beginning of Terzaghis first mark on geological history was with her master’s thesis on the abnormal dips in the Niagaran reefs near Chicago (Peck, 1993, p.
+The beginning of Terzaghis first mark on geological history was with her master's thesis on the abnormal dips in the Niagaran reefs near Chicago (Peck, 1993, p.
 92).
 She completed this thesis in 1925, but would continue to work on it throughout her academic career.
 It was through this continued research that she met her husband and lifelong scientific partner, Karl von Terzaghi, whom she married after receiving her Ph.D. in 1930 (Peck, 1993, p.
 92).